Tires (TV series): Production

 A pilot for Tires was originally uploaded in 2019 on Gillis' YouTube channel, but was removed prior to the show's premiere.
 Several years later, Gillis invested in a six-episode first season, which was picked up by Netflix for distribution.
 The show premiered May 23, 2024.
 It was renewed for a second season on May 21, 2024.

 In November 2024, Thomas Haden Church joined the cast for season two.
 Church played Phil, the wealthy but immature father of Shane and uncle of Will.
 On July 1, 2025, Netflix renewed the series for a third season.
+Season three was released on August 13, 2026.
+On August 31, 2026, Netflix renewed the series for a fourth season.

 Reception

-The review aggregator website Rotten Tomatoes reported a 55% average score, meaning that 11 out of the 20 critic reviews were positive.
+The review aggregator website Rotten Tomatoes reported a 58% average score for season 1.
 The website's critics consensus for the first season reads, "Tires gets some chuckles by kicking around Shane Gillis' self-aware persona, but this unambitious sitcom will need to rev up the inspiration to get real traction."
 Metacritic, which uses a weighted average, assigned a score of 44 out of 100 based on 9 critics, indicating "mixed or average reviews".
+Later seasons have been given a more positive reception, particularly season 3.
+RogerEbert.com stated that “Tires Has Developed Into One of Netflix’s Best Comedies in Season 3.”

 The Netflix comedy isn't likely to impress anyone with the originality of its perspective or the sharpness of its wit.
 But it's not really trying to.
 By the standards of the low bar it's set for itself, it does just fine.